pxc/gitbook/text/08_Basic_Branching_and_Merging/0_ Basic_Branching_and_Merging.markdown

     (edit file)
     $ git commit -a

-at this point the two branches have diverged, with different changes made in each.
+At this point the two branches have diverged, with different changes made in each.
 To merge the changes made in experimental into master, run

     $ git merge experimental

 If the changes don't conflict, you're done.
 If there are conflicts, markers will be left in the problematic files showing the conflict;
+the command

     $ git diff

 will show this.
-Once you've edited the files to resolve the conflicts,
+Once you've edited the files to resolve the conflicts, the command

     $ git commit -a